nss-evening-web-development/curriculum/src/data/curriculum/fewdd/presentation-prep-soft-demos.md

   - Add logo
   - Use brand colors
   - etc
+- Must include a11y addon
+  - All checks must be passing
+- Must include a react page with components in use
+- All components must include default propTypes
+- <a href="https://github.com/orgs/nss-evening-web-development/discussions/13" target="_blank">Readme MUST be updated based on requirments</a>
 - Deploy Design Library

 ### Presentation - Slides Order (15 minutes to present)